Pungyeon/clean-go-article/proposal.md

 This feels much nicer and is also much safer.
 Some would even say that it's easier to read as well.
 In the case of a more verbose error message, it certainly would be preferable for a developer to simply read `ErrItemNotFound` rather than a novel on why a certain error has been returned.

 This approach is not limited to errors and can be used for other returned values.
 As an example, we are also returning a `NullItem` instead of `Item{}` as we did before.
-Again, this is more foolproof for future development and thereby also makes the code more maintainable.
 There are many different scenarios in which it might be preferable to return a defined object, rather than initialising it on return.

 Returning default `Null` values like the previous examples, can also be more safe, in certain caes.
-As an example, a user of our package could forget to check for errors and end up initialising an empty struct containing a default value of `nil`.
+As an example, a user of our package could forget to check for errors and end up initialising a variable, pointing to an empty struct containing a default value of `nil` as one or more property values.
 When attempting to access this `nil` value later in the code, this could cause a panic in thier code.
 However, when we return our custom default value instead, we can ensure that all values, which otherwise would default to `nil`, are initialised and thereby ensure that we do not cause panics in our users / clients software.
 This is also beneficial for ourselves, as if we wanted to achieve the same safety, without returning a default value, we would have to change our code, every place in which we return this type of empty value.
 However, with our default value appraoch, we now only have to change our code in a single place:

 ```go
 var NullItem = Item{
     itemMap: map[string]Item{},
 }
 ```
+> NOTE: In many scenarios, invoking the panic will actually be preferable.
+To indicate that there is an error check missing.

 > NOTE: Every interface property in golang, has a default value of `nil`.
 This means that this is useful, for any struct, which has an interface property.
 This is also true for structs which contain channels, maps and slices, which could potentially also have a `nil` value.